MOON FOOL

 ERIN NICOLE WASHINGTON (USA)

-ACT ENSEMBLE, EDI CONSULTANT & ACT INTERNATIONAL MANAGER
+FILM ACTOR, EDIa+ CONSULTANT & ACT INTERNATIONAL MANAGER

 Erin Nicole Washington.
 Actor, movement artist, acting & dialect coach for TV/film and theatre.
 From Inglewood, CA, Erin began her training at Amazing Grace Conservatory to SUNY Purchase then to Harvard ART IATT & is currently in post-grad at ATI-LA.
 She has studied in Bali, Poland, Russia and Italy.
 As an advocate for individuals who have the desire to transform their communication, Erin gives you tools that you can employ and adapt throughout your journey.